 If your accommodations don’t include breakfast you can grab an excellent coffee and bakery treats from the chocolate cafe near the Museu Frederic Marès meeting point.

 Barcelona has a well-connected metro so getting around the city is cheap and easy with a metro pass which you can purchase at any station before you ride.
-Of course you can opt to travel via cab, by foot or by bus as well.
+Of course, you can opt to travel via cab, on foot or by bus as well.

 Don’t leave home without: Lonely Planet Discover Barcelona Guide Book

 Take the Hop-on/Hop-off Bus (HOHO)

 It is possible to take a Hop On Hop Off bus tour, arguably one of the best things to do in Barcelona, that offers you not only transport but direct access to all the best sights in Barcelona.